 D.45 was the brainchild of Dave Mustaine (of Megadeth; guitar) and Lee Ving (of Fear; vocals).
 The one-off side project was intended to allow Dave Mustaine to expand on his own without the constraints of his other band Megadeth.
 Recruiting Kelly Lemieux (of Shrine; bass) and Jimmy DeGrasso (ex-Suicidal Tendencies/ex-Megadeth/ex-Y & T; drums) they went about publishing their debut (and only) album, The Craving (1996).
 The album was exactly as expected, a Megadeth spin-off with Megadeth guitar playing and Megadeth vocals.
-The difference is it had more of a Punkish feeling to it, but only a bit.
-The project has been silent since, with each performer returning to their respective bands of origin.
+The difference is it had more of a punkish feeling to it, but only a bit.
+The project went silent there-after, with each performer returning to their respective bands of origin.